 Adversarial Decision Intelligence

-AI Built To Disagree.
+Is AI Built

 Most AI tools optimize for agreement.
 Tenth Man optimizes for dissent.